PavlinPenev/SoftUni-Web/Store-Ge.Web/README.md

         - Sort by all fields(individually)
         - Filter the results by the date added(date range option)
         - Paginator for the table
-      The Go back button leads to the previous page the user was on.
+      The Go back button leads to the previous page you were on.
     </pre>
     <img src="https://i.ibb.co/0hBZr5b/store-orders-page.jpg"></img>
     <pre>